Managing User Permissions

-User groups let you manage you users' view and edit permissions easily.
+User groups let Admins manage their users' view and edit permissions easily.
 Admins can quickly set up different user types by modifying the user groups that users belong to and the settings of those groups.

-To view and modify existing user group settings, administrators can head to the settings menu in the bottom left hand corner.
+To view and modify existing user group settings, administrators can first click Settings menu in the bottom left hand corner.

 Admins can then select "Groups" from the dropdown.